Nora Ruvalcaba Gámez

 Nora Ruvalcaba Gámez (born 8 August 1967) is a Mexican educator and politician who is member of the National Regeneration Movement.
 She served as the party's first state president in Aguascalientes (2012–2015).

-On August 31, 2021, she served as State Delegate of the Programs for the Development of the State of Aguascalientes; position from which she separated on January 7, 2022 to contain by the government of the state of Aguascalientes by MORENA.
+On 31 August 2021, she served as State Delegate of the Programs for the Development of the State of Aguascalientes, a position she left on 7 January 2022 to contend for the government of the state of Aguascalientes representing MORENA.